sanazjamloo/mini-wikipedia/README.md

 The goal of this small project is to achieve a photo/file uploading feature to a fictional Wikipedia page.

 The Tech Stack chosen for this project is HTML, CSS, and JavaScript.
-The reason to use this stack is the simplicity and the convenience of the JavaScript.
+The reason for using this stack is the simplicity and the convenience of JavaScript.

 ## The Coding Challenge Specifications